What Are the Different AWS EC2 Instance Types?

 - No Up-front Reserved Instances (NURI) – Pay nothing up-front, Only monthly installments (Lesser savings than Partial Up-front )

 - Continuous workloads that are active at all times.

-nOps tip: Buying Reserved instances is not a point in a timed exercise.
-As workload requirements change, you must closely monitor the utilization of reserved cases. nOps offer risk-free commitment; we automatically maximize your reserved instance coverage based on your workload needs.
+nOps tip: Buying Reserved instances is not a point-in-time exercise.
+As workload requirements change, you must closely monitor the utilization of reserved instances. nOps offer risk-free commitment management; we maximize your coverage based on your workload needs on auto-pilot.

 - You can get up to 90% discount compared to on-demand